-The spread of COVID-19 has had devastating humanitarian, social, and economic impacts globally and we are still learning about how the virus interacts with our bodies.
+The spread of the COVID-19 virus has had devastating humanitarian, social, and economic impacts globally and we are still learning about how the virus interacts with our bodies.

 Much of the attention around preventing COVID-19 transmission has been focused on our mouths and noses — forcing protection practices to evolve around the globe.
 Wearing a mask and frequently washing hands became essential among the general population.